hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/02d-Multimedia.md

 #### Knowledge check 2.5.1

 1. What is getUserMedia?<br/>
-  a.A JavaScript API that can be used to redirect the Webcam video stream to a video element<br/>
+  a.
+A JavaScript API that can be used to redirect the Webcam video stream to a video element<br/>
-  b.An API which only works with WebRTC for audio conferencing<br/>
+  b.
+An API which only works with WebRTC for audio conferencing<br/>
-  c.An upcoming API that is not available yet on browsers, but can be emulated by the video element<br/>
+  c.
+An upcoming API that is not available yet on browsers, but can be emulated by the video element<br/>

-  Ans:
+  Ans: a<br/>
+  Explanation: getUserMedia is part of the WebRTC specification, but it's related to the `<video>` element too.
+Indeed, it can be used to redirect the Webcam video stream to a `<video>` element.
+If this element has the autoplay attribute, it will display the video stream as soon as it is available.